Parameterized Complexity of Fair Vertex Evaluation Problems: The Fair VC problem

-For the other direction we prove that a vertex cover $C$ in $H$ fulfils $|N(w)\cap C|\le k$ for all $w\in W$ if it corresponds to a clique in $G$.
+Suppose $(G,\ell)$ is a yes-instance which is witnessed by a set $K\subseteq V_1\times\cdots\times V_\ell$.
+We now construct a vertex cover $C_K$ of $H$ having $|N(w)\cap C_K|\le k$ for all $w\in W$.
+The set $C_K$ contains the following: \begin{itemize} \item all enforced vertices (including all guard and check vertices), \item if $v\in V_a\cap K$ is the $i$-th vertex of $V_a$, then all selection vertices of $V_a$ but the vertex $i$ are in $C_K$ and lower and upper enumeration vertices of $i$ are in $C_K$, \item if $v\in V_a\cap K$ and $u\in V_b\cap K$ are adjacent through $q$-th edge of $E_{\{a,b\}}$, then all selection vertices of $E_{\{a,b\}}$ but the vertex $q$ are in $C_K$ and $q$'s enumeration vertices are in $C_K$. \end{itemize} For the other direction we prove that a vertex cover $C$ in $H$ fulfils $|N(w)\cap C|\le k$ for all $w\in W$ if it corresponds to a clique in $G$.
 For the other direction suppose that there is a vertex cover $C$ in $H$ such that $|N(w)\cap C|\le k$ for all $w\in W$.
 Recall that $C$ has to contain all enforced vertices.
 This implies that at least 1 choice vertex for $V_a$ is not in $U$; we will show that exactly $1$ such choice vertex is in $U$.
 The same holds for the edge choice vertices.
 To see this suppose for contradiction that $2$ choice vertices for $V_a$ (vertex $i$ and $j$) are not in $U$.
 Because $U$ is a vertex cover of $H$ it follows that their enumeration vertices must belong to $U$.
 But now take vertices $c^1_{ab}, c^2_{ab}$.
 In their neighborhood $U$ have at least $3n$ vertices ($2n$ from the $V_a$'s numeration part and $n$ from the $a$-numeration part of $E_{\{a,b\}}$).
 This is absurd as these vertices (due to the lowered budget) can have at most $2n$ vertices in their neighborhood and thus at least one of them exceeds its budget.
 Thus the selection gadgets actually encode some selection of vertices $v_a$ and edges $e_{a,b}$.
 To finish the proof we have to observe that both $c^1_{ab}$ and $c^2_{ab}$ have at most (in fact, exactly) $n$ neighbors in $U$ if and only if the vertex $v_a$ is incident to the edge $e_{a,b}$.
 If this holds for all possible combinations of $a,b$, then we have selected a clique in the graph $G$.

 It remains to discuss the ETH based lower-bound.
-This follows straightforwardly from our reduction and the result of Chen et al.~\cite{chenCFHJKX05} who proved that there is no $f(k)n^{o(\ell)}$ algorithm for \textsc{$\ell$-Multicolored Clique} unless ETH fails.
-Since we have $\td(G)+\fvs(G) = O(\ell^2)$ in our reduction, the lower-bound follows. \end{proof} }
+This immediately follows from our reduction and the result of Chen et al.~\cite{chenCFHJKX05} who proved that there is no $f(k)n^{o(\ell)}$ algorithm for \textsc{$\ell$-Multicolored Clique} unless ETH fails.
+Since we have $\td(G)+\fvs(G) = O(\ell^2)$ in our reduction, the lower-bound follows. \end{proof}